Director-General: Pierre Kerkhofs

-DG Environment is made up of five services, which are themselves divided into units.
+DG Environment is made up of the following services :.

 This service organises and manages the CCIEP, the Coordinating Committee for International Environmental Policy.
 Composed of representatives of the relevant ministries and administrations (at federal and regional levels), the CCIEP relies on the support of specific working groups.
 Its task is twofold: it prepares the positions defended by Belgium in the international arena and lays the groundwork for ratification and/or transposition of international agreements and European legislation.
 This service also deals with the specific issues with a strong international dimension that are part of the core competences of DG Environment : biodiversity and biosafety, environment and health and the marine environment.
 It also sees to the implementation of the International Aarhus Convention, which grants the public specific rights in matters of access to information, public participation in decision-making and access to justice in environmental matters.

 This service ensures that products placed on the market are increasingly environmentally friendly.
 Environmental impact is taken into account at every stage of product life cycle: from inception to manufacture, distribution and disposal.
 Certain products undergo very close scrutiny due to their particular environmental impact: vehicles, electrical and electronic equipments, packaging, machines for outdoor use and building materials.